Vietnam.vn - Nền tảng quảng bá Việt Nam

 During the talks, the two sides discussed Washington's continued comprehensive support for Kiev.
 President Zelensky informed the US delegation about the military situation and the priority needs of the Armed Forces of Ukraine (VSU).

-The Telegram channel of the Office of the President of Ukraine posted a video of a statement by Congressman Michael Quigley, a Democrat from Illinois, who confirmed that “very unpleasant situations” sometimes arise regarding the distribution of aid to Kiev.
-He also noted that there is a “division of opinion” on the issue of aid: “I understand the need for 155mm shells, but Israel also needs them.”
-He hinted that it was time for Ukraine to become more self-sufficient in weapons and ammunition.
+The Telegram channel of the Office of the President of Ukraine posted a video of a statement by Congressman Michael Quigley, a Democrat from Illinois, who confirmed that sometimes there are “very unpleasant situations” regarding the distribution of aid to Kiev.
+He also noted that there is a “division of opinion” on the issue of aid: “I understand the need for 155mm artillery shells, but Israel also needs them.”
+He hinted that it is time for Ukraine to become more self-sufficient in weapons and ammunition.
 (VNA)

 * British newspaper: Mr. Zelensky is angry because the West has lost enthusiasm for Ukraine : On October 30, The Times (UK) quoted a well-informed source saying that the Ukrainian President was "disappointed and angry" after visiting the US.

-According to the newspaper, Mr. Zelensky has lost his “usual optimism, sense of humor and tendency to liven up a meeting in the meeting room with jokes.”
-One of his close associates noted that the Ukrainian president “feels betrayed by his Western allies” and that he has no means to “win” over Moscow.
+According to the newspaper, Mr. Zelensky has lost his “usual optimism, sense of humor, and tendency to liven up a meeting in the meeting room with jokes.”
+One person close to him noted that the Ukrainian president “feels betrayed by his Western allies” and has left him without the means to “win” against Moscow.
 But the politician’s belief “in an ultimate victory over Russia” is starting to worry his advisers.

-Earlier, the newspaper quoted a senior military official as saying that the VSU had no more men and weapons for the next offensive.
-Kiev had asked the army to launch an operation to capture Gorlovka, but the troops were not fully secured to fight.
-A Ukrainian officer said: “In early October, Kiev asked to launch an operation to ‘take back’ the city of Gorlovka.
+Earlier, the newspaper quoted a senior military official as emphasizing that the VSU had no more men and weapons for the next attack.
+Kiev had asked the army to launch an operation to capture Gorlovka, but the soldiers were not fully guaranteed to fight.
+A Ukrainian officer said: “In early October, Kiev asked to launch an operation to 'take back' the city of Gorlovka.
 The answer came in the form of a question: With what?
 Where are the weapons?
 Where are the artillery?
 Where are the recruits?”

 Located 50km from the city of Donetsk, Gorlovka is home to the headquarters of the major coal and chemical company Stirol.
-Before the conflict in Donbass began, Gorlovka had a population of more than 250,000.
+Before the start of the conflict in Donbass, Gorlovka had a population of more than 250,000.
 (The Times)

 RELATED NEWS